corda/corda-docs-portal/content/en/platform/corda/4.13/community/cordapp-advanced-concepts.md

 fetched from previous transactions that were in turn serialized in that context (within the classloader of that transaction - introduced here: [Contract execution in the AttachmentsClassloader and the no-overlap rule.](#contract-execution-in-the-attachmentsclassloader-and-the-no-overlap-rule)).
 This model has consequences when it comes to how states can be evolved.
 Removing a field from a newer version of a state would mean that when deserialising that state in the context of a transaction using the more recent code, that field could just disappear.
 In Corda 4 we implemented the no-data loss rule, which prevents this to happen.
-See [Default Class Evolution]({{< relref "serialization-default-evolution.md" >}})
+See [Default class evolution]({{< relref "serialization-default-evolution.md" >}})

 {{< /note >}}

-### Simple example of transaction verification.
+### Simple example of transaction verification

-Let’s consider a very simple case, a transaction swapping `Apples` for `Oranges`.
+Consider a very simple case: a transaction swapping `Apples` for `Oranges`.
 Each of the states that need to be swapped is the output of a previous transaction.
 Similar to the above image the `Apples` state is the output of some previous transaction, through which it came to be possessed by the party now paying it away in return for some oranges.
 The `Apples` and `Oranges` states that will be consumed in this new transaction exist as serialised `TransactionState`s.
 It is these `TransactionState`s that specify the fully qualified names of the contract code that should be run to verify their consumption as well as,